Please link this guide if you use it as a reference for your own content

 Kagura’s Verity

 Best-in-slot option for all variants of Electro Lisa.
 Kagura’s Verity mandates periodic Elemental Skill usages, which Lisa can easily comply with both variants of her Elemental Skill.
-Furthermore, Kagura’s Verity becomes even better in Lisa’s ideal teams, notably Aggravate, as it allows for full uptime on its passive.
+Furthermore, Kagura’s Verity becomes even better in Lisa’s ideal teams, notably Aggravate, as it allows for permanent uptime on its passive.

 Lost Prayers to the Sacred Winds